adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Uncle Henry never laughed.
 He worked hard from morning till night and did not know what joy was.
 He was gray also, from his long beard to his rough boots.
 He looked stern and solemn, and rarely spoke.

-It was Toto that **made Dorothy laugh**1.
+It was Toto that **made Dorothy laugh** (веселил Дороти).
 Toto was not gray; he was a little black dog, with long, silky hair and small black eyes that twinkled merrily on either side of his funny nose.
 Toto played all day long, and Dorothy played with him, and loved him dearly.

 Today, however, they were not playing.
 Uncle Henry stood up.